 - SharpSpring provides a contact engagement score that designates whether contacts are engaged, at risk, or unengaged.

-- You’ll increase your chances of hitting the inbox by only sending to engaged recipients, and we have the data to prove it.
+- You will increase your chances of hitting the inbox by only sending to engaged recipients, and the data proves it.

 Engagement is Key

-It's no longer good enough to base your email marketing strategy on sending a high volume of email to a generic audience, hoping to simply avoid the spam box.
+It is no longer good enough to base your email marketing strategy on sending a high volume of email to a generic audience, hoping to simply avoid the spam box.
 Instead, marketers need to focus on delivering valuable messaging to an audience that has historically engaged with your content.
-Are they opening your message?
-Are they clicking your calls-to-action?
+When determining engagement, consider if your audience is opening your messages or clicking your calls-to-action.

 Initial Engagement Score

 Each contact is given an initial engagement score upon creation.
 The value of the score depends on the way the contact was created in the system.
 The initial engagement score for each method of contact creation is:

 - 16 points when the contact is created through a form submission